 If English is not your first language, you will need to reach the requirements outlined in our profile level C.

 Further information about English language requirements and profile levels.

-You may create your own entrepreneurial venture or join an existing one.
+You may create an entrepreneurial venture or join an existing one.
 Whatever you choose, you will be able to hit the ground running.

-You will graduate with a portfolio of work that shows what you can do, you may have an emergent venture, and you will have a network of contacts to draw on whether you are starting-up or seeking innovative roles.
+You will graduate with a portfolio of work that shows what you can do - you may even have an emergent venture.
+You will have built a network of contacts to draw on whether you are starting-up or seeking innovative roles.

 - +44 (0) 117 394 1649